ChileBob/zECC-Zebra-Wallet/README.md

 NightHawk branded their wallet on the F-117 Stealth Fighter, I just happen to like Zebras more than aircraft.

-Electric Coin DOES NOT support this software, their wallet is example code for the world to play with.
+- Electric Coin DO NOT support this software, their wallet is example code for the world to play with.
-NightHawk DO NOT support their wallet.
+- NightHawk DO NOT support their wallet.
-Guess what, I DO NOT support this wallet either!!
+- Guess what?
+I DO NOT support this wallet!

-Its a plaything, an experiment, don't use it for anything more than pocket change you're prepared to lose forever.
+This wallet is a plaything, an experiment, don't use it for anything more than pocket change that you are prepared to lose forever.

 To install, download the APK file to your phone and install it - you also have to enable third-party apps in your phone settings.